ShumailaAhmed/AI-Workshop/README.md

 Pytorch provides trnsor computation with strong gpu acceleration It enables convinent implementation of nural networks

-Tensor is a data structure, neural nets are fundamentally structuren as tensors.
+Tensor is a data structure, neural nets are fundamentally  as tensors.
 A tensor is Generalization of matrices with n dimentions.

 ![Basic Tensor Structure](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/tensors.png)